-If you’re coming from an original PS4, you’ll notice that the PS5 comes with a slightly different-looking HDMI cable than before.
-That’s because it’s an Ultra High Speed HDMI 2.1 cable, which facilitates the 4K at up to 120Hz gaming the next-gen console-makers have done a lot of shouting about.
+If you’re coming from an original PS4, you’ll notice that the PS5 ships with a slightly different HDMI cable than before.
+That’s because it’s an Ultra High Speed HDMI 2.1 number, which facilitates 4K gaming at 120Hz refresh rates – which Sony’s done a lot of shouting about.

 Once you’ve connected the HDMI 2.1 cable to both your PS5 and TV and plugged the console into a power source, you can turn the PS5 on with the DualSense controller.
 Be sure to first connect the pad to the console with the included USB cable, as this is required for the initial setup.

-Follow the on-boarding steps displayed on your TV’s display or set up your machine using the PlayStation smartphone app.
+You can then follow the on-boarding steps displayed on your TV or set up your machine using the PlayStation smartphone app.
 Either way, you’ll quickly be able to link the PS5 with your PSN ID and dig into the settings to make sure your TV is outputting at its maximum potential.
-It’s worth getting acquainted with the HDR sliders in particular, as you’ll be reminded about HDR performance on the majority of games you boot up going forward.
+It’s worth getting acquainted with the HDR sliders in particular, as you’ll be reminded about HDR performance on the majority of games you boot up.

-If you’re a PS4 owner, you’ll probably want to know how to get your existing library onto your PS5.
+If you’re a PS4 owner, you’ll probably want to get your existing library onto your PS5.
 There are multiple ways of doing this, each of them relatively simple.
-Those who have been using an external HDD with their PS4 or PS4 Pro have the quickest and easiest job.
-Simply unplug it from the outgoing console and into your PS5.
-You’ll be able to play your old games straight from the hard drive, while also preserving precious space on the PS5’s SSD.
+Those who have been using an external HDD with their PS4 or PS4 Pro have the easiest route: simply unplug it from the outgoing console and into your new one.
+You’ll be able to play your old PS4 games straight from the hard drive, while also preserving precious space on the PS5’s internal SSD.

-If you don’t have an external drive and want to take games from your PS4’s hard drive, there’s an option in system settings to transfer them over Wi-Fi or a wired connection.
-You’ll need both consoles connected to the internet and turned on (plus some time to spare) but then it’s just a case of selecting the games you want carried over.
+If you don’t have an external drive and want to take games from your PS4’s hard drive, there’s an option in the system settings to transfer them via Wi-Fi or a wired connection.
+You’ll need both consoles connected to the internet and turned on (plus some time to spare), but it’s then just a case of selecting the games you want carried over.

 Otherwise, you’re able to view all the games you own in your PlayStation library and download the ones you want straight to the PS5.
-If you’re a PS Plus subscriber you have access to cloud saves, which you’ll be able to transfer for each game by heading to”Saved Data and Game/App Settings”.
-Most of the PS4’s library is backwards-compatible on PS5, and if you’re running them off the SSD many will benefit from faster loading times and improved framerates.
+If you’re a PS Plus subscriber you’ll have access to cloud saves, which you’ll be able to transfer for each game by heading to”Saved Data and Game/App Settings”.
+Most of the PS4’s library is backwards-compatible on PS5, and many will benefit from faster loading times and improved frame rates if you’re running them off the SSD.

-Arguably the most exciting weapon in the PS5’s arsenal is its new controller, which differs both in looks and functionality to the DualShocks of the past.
+Arguably the most exciting weapon in the PS5’s arsenal is its controller, which differs both in looks and functionality from the DualShocks of the past.

-Keeping the motion controls and touchpad from the DualShock 4, the DualSense also replaces traditional rumble with haptic feedback for far more subtle vibrations that can add new layers of immersion in games, while the triggers are now adaptive, meaning they can dynamically adjust the levels of resistance in response to what is happening in a game.
+Keeping the motion controls and touchpad from the DualShock 4, the DualSense also replaces traditional rumble with haptic feedback for far more subtle vibrations that can add new layers of immersion in games.
+The triggers are now adaptive too, meaning they can dynamically adjust the levels of resistance in response to what’s happening in a game.
 There’s also a built-in microphone, which we confidently predict will be used effectively in at least three games over the next seven years.

 We think the default settings for everything else are fine, but should you want to change anything, you can customise volume, vibration intensity, trigger effect intensity and the brightness levels of controller indicators.